nuxt-community/auth-module/docs/content/en/schemes/refresh.md

 #### `property`

 `property` can be used to specify which field of the response JSON to be used for value.
-It can be `false` to directly use API response or being more complicated like `auth.user`.
+It can be `false` to disable this feature, `'.'` to directly use API response, or be more complicated like `auth.user`.

 #### `autoFetch`